hariszaf/microbetag/docs/use_case.md

 # From an abundance table to an annotated co-occurrence network

-In this tutorial, we have used the findings of a 16S rRNA analysis with [DADA2](https://benjjneb.github.io/dada2/) that we have expoted in a `.tsv` file.
+In this tutorial, we use the findings of a 16S rRNA analysis with [DADA2](https://benjjneb.github.io/dada2/) that we have exported in a `.tsv` file.
+We show how to get a *microbetag-*annotated co-occurrence network with this matrix as your only input.
+More complex scenaria can be the case, however they are all based on the principles described here.

 {: .important-title}